 In the Old Testament, the presence of God with His people was most evident when His glory filled the tabernacle (Exodus 25:8; 40:34–35) and the temple (1 Kings 8:10–11).
-But that glory was far surpassed by the personal presence of God the Son, God become flesh, God with us in person.
+But that glory was far surpassed by the personal presence of God the Son, God with us in person.

 Perhaps the most significant passage in the Bible on the Incarnation of Jesus is John 1:1–14.
 John states that “the Word was with God, and the Word was God.
-He was with God in the beginning” (verses 1–2, CSB).
+He was with God in the beginning” (verses 1–2).
 John uses the term logos, or “the Word,” as a clear reference to God.
-John declares in verse 14, “The Word became flesh and dwelt among us.
-We observed his glory, the glory as the one and only Son from the Father, full of grace and truth” (CSB).
+John declares in verse 14, “The Word became flesh and made his dwelling among us.
+We have seen his glory, the glory of the one and only Son, who came from the Father, full of grace and truth.”